 Saturdays, 8am – 12 noon

 This is a year-round Market, so come check out the bounty of the seasons!
 The Market is currently open for Summer Hours, 8am-12noon every Saturday.
 This long-established farmers market brings together farmers, artisan food producers, cheese-makers, bakers, crafts, food trucks and more.
 Look for our tent along Foster Street, right next to Fullsteam Brewery.
+Winter hours will begin in December (10am-12noon).
+During the Winter you will find us under the pavilion.

 Find Honeygirl meads at these fine locations: